SerhiiCho/playground/node/parser-tutorial/README.md

     ;
 ```

-## Other notes

-- The program is just a list of expression statements or variable statements.
-- Every expression statement has expression as a key.
-- **S-expression** is an AST (abstract syntax tree) format that fits the best for interpreters.

 ## Tokenizer

 **Tokenizer** defines lexical analysis.
 The purpose of the **Tokenizer** is to group individual characters into recognizable stream of tokens.
 The purpose is just to group the characters into higher abstracted entities.
 Since it's more convenient to work with tokens versus the individual characters.